edgelesssys/contrast/docs/versioned_docs/version-0.5/examples/emojivoto.md

 - **Running cluster with Confidential Containers support.**
   Please follow the [cluster setup instructions](./../getting-started/cluster-setup.md) to create a cluster.
-- **Get the deployment.** This can be downloaded as part of the release.
+- **Get the deployment.** This is currently available as part of the preview bundle.

 ## Steps to deploy emojivoto with Contrast